VirgilSecurity/virgil-e3kit-kotlin/README.md

 })
 ```

-#### Start group chat session
+### Start Group Chat Session

-Now, other participants, Bob and Carol, want to join the Alice's group and have to start the group session by loading the group ticket using the `loadGroup` method.
+Now, other participants, Bob and Carol, want to join the Alice's group and have to start the group session using the `loadGroup` method that loads and saves the group ticket locally.
 This function requires specifying the group `identifier` and group initiator's Card.

 ```kotlin
 ethree.loadGroup(groupId, users["Alice"]!!).addCallback(object : OnResultListener<Group> {
     override fun onSuccess(result: Group) {